 From the park, it’s easy to explore downtown Little Rock or some of the other neighborhoods and it’s convenient to Pinnacle Mountain State Park – the highest peak near an otherwise fairly flat Little Rock.

-When’s the best time to visit Little Rock? – with temperate weather, there’s really not a bad time to visit Little Rock.
+When’s the best time to visit Little Rock? – with mostly moderate weather, there’s not really a bad time to visit Little Rock.
 However, summers are hot and humid and winters are on the cool side.
 Ideally spring and fall are the best.

 Is Little Rock expensive?
 No. Many of the things to do in Little Rock are free.
 Visitors can buy passes for the METRO public transportation, use an America the Beautiful pass for Central High School Historic site and tour the Clinton Library for a minimal fee.
 Little Rock is a great place for families since accommodations are very affordable and you can find a place to stay that fits within your budget.